arjunsavel/cortecs/paper/paper.md

 Using `cortecs`, we compress the input opacity files by a factor of 13.
 These opacity data (as described in the previous paragraph) were originally stored as 2.1 GB .h5 files containing 39 temperature points, 18 pressure points, and 373,260 wavelength points.
-The compressed opacity data are stored as 161.2 MB files of PCA coefficients and 1.1 KB files of PCA vectors (which are reused for each wavelength point).
+The compressed opacity data are stored as a 143.1 MB .npz file, including the PCA coefficients and PCA vectors (which are reused for each wavelength point).
 These on-disk memory quotes are relatively faithful to the in-memory RAM footprint of the data when stored as `numpy` arrays (2.1 GB for the uncompressed data and 160 MB for the compressed data).
 Reading in the original files takes 1.1 $\pm$ 0.1 seconds, while reading in the compressed files takes 24.4 $\pm$ 0.3 ms. Accessing/evaluating a single opacity